techidaily/site-youtube-data/source/_posts/n-2024-unlock-your-charm-personalized-youtube-channel-url-essentials.md

 The custom URL looks like this, "youtube.com/c/display name, legacy username, or your linked and verified domain".
 You can also share this URL in its shorter form by leaving out the "**/c**", for example, "youtube.com/customed part".

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fm0XhU5H8R4?si=cFPk6XK3X3CQSI7Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## **How to Get a Custom URL for your YouTube Channel**

 To qualify for a custom URL – one which includes your channel name instead of a random sequence of letters, your channel needs to meet the following standards.